thovel/spore/README.md

 - within the `ssh-keys` directory, any number of public keys may be present, either in `.pub` files or in `.blacklisted` files.
 - each ssh key file is a standard `id_rsa.pub` or `id_dsa.pub` file
+- within each user directory, a directory `pgp-keys` should be present
+- within the `pgp-keys` directory, any number of .asc files should be present, containing any number of public keys that should be added to keychains where the user belongs.

 Examples